Q

 D). d.
 Object

 A). a.
-Both have function scope
+To declare variables with function scope

 B). b.
-Both have block scope
+To declare variables with block scope

 A). a.
-Both have function scope
+Variables declared with let have global scope

 What will happen if you try to reassign a value to a constant declared with const in JavaScript?